cenfun/puppeteer-chromium-resolver/README.md

 })();
 ```

-### [Sync] chromium will be pre-downloaded when PCR installation, so calling getStats() API will get PCR stats from previous installation cache.
+### [Sync] chromium will be pre-downloaded when PCR installation, so calling getStatsSync() will get PCR stats from previous installation.
 ```js
 const PCR = require("puppeteer-chromium-resolver");
 const stats = PCR.getStats();